-In this guide we are going to take a look at these different types of personality, the theories behind each one, gain a better understanding of them and how Thomas International can help you use scientifically validated assessment tools to hire the right candidates and manage your current workforce with these personality types.
+In this guide, we are going to take a look at each of the four personality types and the theories behind them, to gain a better understanding of how using scientifically validated assessment tools to measure personality types can help individuals to excel, and organisations to hire the right candidates and enhance workforce performance.

 Understanding the four different personality types